Johann Gottfried Jakob Hermann

 Johann Gottfried Jakob Hermann (28 November 1772 – 31 December 1848) was a German classical scholar and philologist.
 He published his works under the name Gottfried Hermann or its Latin equivalent Godofredus Hermannus.

 Biography

-He was born in Leipzig.
-Entering its university at the age of fourteen, Hermann at first studied law, which he soon abandoned for the classics.
+Hermann was born in Leipzig.
+Entering its university at the age of fourteen, he at first studied law, which he soon abandoned for the classics.
 After a session at Jena in 1793–1794, he became a lecturer on classical literature in Leipzig, in 1798 professor extraordinarius of philosophy in the university, and in 1803 professor of eloquence (and poetry, 1809).
 His students included Leopold von Ranke.
 In 1840 in occasion of his 50th doctoral anniversary he received a medal.
 He died in Leipzig.

 Views

 Hermann maintained that an accurate knowledge of the Greek and Latin languages was the only road to a clear understanding of the intellectual life of the ancient world, and the chief, if not the only, aim of philology.
 As the leader of this grammatico-critical school, he came into collision with Philipp August Böckh and Karl Otfried Müller, the representatives of the historico-antiquarian school, which regarded Hermann's view of philology as inadequate and one-sided.